22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ## Prerequisites

-To offer payments with saved payment methods in Mercado Pago, you must meet the following requirements, which will depend on your type of integration.
+To offer Fast payments with Mercado Pago, you must meet the following requirements, which will depend on your type of integration.

 :::::TabsComponent

 ::::TabComponent{title="Mobile Web Integration"}

 ### Compatible Browsers
-For the buyer to authorize the use of their saved payment methods in Mercado Pago, they must be redirected to a modal.
+For the buyer to authorize the use of their available payment methods in Mercado Pago, they must be redirected.
 This can be made with the following **compatible browsers**:
 * Google Chrome
 * Chrome Mobile
 * Microsoft Edge